-Payment of a retention bonus is contingent upon the employee entering into a written service agreement with the agency to complete a period of service, of at least twelve (12) months but not to exceed twenty-four (24) months, in a position.
+Payment of a retention bonus, sign-on bonus or relocation costs and expenses is contingent upon the employee entering into a written service agreement with the agency to complete a period of service, of at least twelve (12) months but not to exceed twenty-four (24) months, in a position.
+However, the County Attorney, the County Auditor, the Clerk to the Commission and any elected officer may require a service agreement for a longer term.

 III.
-Criteria in Determining the Amount of a Retention Bonus
+Criteria in Determining the Amount of a Retention Bonus, Sign-On Bonus and Relocation Costs